 Content created by users on your website.
 This could be by submitting a comment or review, creating a forum topic or uploading images or videos.
 YouTube is a great example of a UGC site.

-UX, or User Experience, refers to how users interact with a website – where they click, which pages they visit etc. UX can be shaped and improved by testing different page layouts, CTAs, colours and content to see what works best.
+This how users interact with a website – where they click, which pages they visit etc. UX can be shaped and improved by testing different page layouts, CTAs, colours and content to see what works best.

 White Hat SEO